tpaxman/config-files/vim.md

 `:%s/foo\C/bar/gc` is the same because `\C` makes the search case sensitive.
 This may be wanted after using `:set ignorecase` to make searches case insensitive.

+- [replace something with a newline](https://stackoverflow.com/questions/71323/how-to-replace-a-character-by-a-newline-in-vim): use `\r` in the replace slot.

 [source](https://vim.fandom.com/wiki/Search_and_replace)

 ## Normal Mode Editing